The Day of the LORD

 The “many days” is the period between the return of the Lord Christ to judge the nations (as the Judge of the Living) and the Great White Throne Judgment (as the Judge of the Dead).
 In this context, the “many days” can only be the Millennium, that period of 1000 years (which, in human terms, certainly qualifies as “many days”) during which the Lord Christ will rule with a “rod of iron”.
 (Psa 2, Rev 2.27; 12.5; 19.15)

-It is more than interesting that in the only passage in the Bible which assigns a duration in years to the time between the return of the Lord Christ until the Great White Throne Judgment specifies—six times!—that the duration is 1000 years.
+It is more than interesting that in the only passage in the Bible which assigns a duration in years to the time between the return of the Lord Christ until the Great White Throne Judgment—six times!—and that that duration is 1000 years.
 The stunningly irresponsible claim of both postmillennial and amillennial “interpretations” that such a time is indeterminant stretches credibility and reason beyond its breaking point.

 (The NT authors had the term “age” at their disposal for indicating an unspecified, but large, period.
 It is a term used about two dozen times in the NT in the gospels, Acts, the Pauline epistles and the author of Hebrews.)